 - Unhallowed was where they fully took the plunge into melodic death metal that was hinted at on their second demo and A Cold-Blooded Epitaph.

 - Nocturnal was where they shed the last of their metalcore elements and started playing up their heavier influences.
-Part of this could be owed to the presence of Shannon Lucas, who was far more capable than Grady or Gibson.

 - Our Werewolves Are Different: "Moonlight Equilibrium", where the lycanthropy seems to be a genetic curse.